 Raven Ross’s Pilates community, PilatesBodyRaven, is rising through the ranks of the Internet’s most valued fitness spaces.

-Ross, who previously starred in reality dating show Love is Blind, feels ecstatic to see her business grow.
+Ross, who previously starred in the reality dating show Love is Blind, feels ecstatic to see her business grow.
 But that joy is not without a sense of responsibility, as the master instructor aims to use her platform to address a lack of diversity in fitness and wellness as well as gaps in reproductive health knowledge—all through Pilates.

 “I think Pilates is so unique,” Ross tells Sweet July.
 “It really has the ability to break itself down to the most fundamental movement patterns more than any other modality that I’ve tried or that I enjoy.